yashilanka/Photopile-JS/README.md

 Photopile is still a pretty basic gallery.
 Wish list for future improvements includes:

 * Improved navigation
- * Clickable next/prev elements within the photo container to navigate to previous/next image in gallery
  * Clearly indicated 'close' button in photo container
 * Display alt tags as photo description when a photo is picked up
-* Draggable thumbnails
 * Improved cross-browser support
 * Improved performance when user quick-clicks multiple thumbnails before they are viewed